chainguard-dev/edu/content/chainguard/administration/terraform-provider/index.md

 }
 ```

-You can also configure the provider to use an OIDC token, either directly supplied or from a file, with the automatic browser flow disabled.
+You can also configure the provider to use an OIDC token, either by supplying it directly or pulling it from a file, with the automatic browser flow disabled.
 This is useful when setting up CI workflows:

 ```
 provider "chainguard" {